princewang1994/TextSnake.pytorch/README.md

 ## Training

+Training model with given experiment name `$EXPNAME`

 ```shell
 EXPNAME=example
 CUDA_VISIBLE_DEVICES=$GPUID python train.py $EXPNAME --viz
 ```

+**options:**

+- `exp_name`: experiment name, used to identify different training process
+- `--viz`: visualization toggle, output pictures are saved to './vis' by default

+other options can be show by run `python train.py -h`

 ## Running the tests

+Runing following command can generate demo on TotalText dataset (300 pictures), the result are save to `./vis` by default

 ```shell
 EXPNAME=example
 CUDA_VISIBLE_DEVICES=$GPUID python demo.py --checkepoch 190
 ```

+**options:**

+- `exp_name`: experiment name, used to identify different training process

+other options can be show by run `python train.py -h`

 ## Performance